thevetdoctor/iqapiclient/README.md

 # Interview Questions Project

-This demo is intended as a proof of concept for the API Client Library
+This demo is intended as a proof of concept for the API Client Library & Schema generation tool.

 ## Introduction

-Clone the repositpry
+Clone the repository

 RUN: npm install